Eugene O’Neill Theater (originally Forrest Theater)

 On the MapVIEW The Full Map

+This venue opened as the Forrest Theater in 1926.
 One enormous hit with an LGBT performer, when this was the Forrest Theater, was Tobacco Road (1934-41), with Will Geer (opened at the Theater Masque).
 Another hit was Bird in Hand (1930), with Jill Esmond (opened at the Booth Theater).
 Anna May Wong appeared in On the Spot (1930-31), while Hand in Glove (1944-45) was directed by James Whale.

-It was renamed the Coronet Theater in 1945.
+The venue was renamed the Coronet Theater in 1945.
 Despite the Wales Padlock Law (1927), which forbade the depiction of “sex perversion” on stage, and which remained on the books until 1967, one play at the Coronet was produced with a lesbian theme.
 This was the first revival of Lillian Hellman’s 1934 play The Children’s Hour (1952-53), about a schoolgirl who accuses two teachers of being lesbians.

 Eugene O’Neill Theater